c0c0n3/kitt4sme.live/docs/bootstrap.md

 -----------------
 > One-off procedure to build & set up your KITT4SME mesh infra.

+## Table Of Contents

+- Introduction
+- Docker compose based KITT4SME platform
+  - QuantumLeap subscription to the Orion Context Broker
+  - NGSI payloads
+  - Roughnator example
-### Docker based version
+ - Kubernetes based version
+---

+### Introduction

+Hello.
+In this page you will find the basic content to make your AI solution part of the KITT4SME platform.
+Additionally you will links to to the rest of the documentation will more detailed information for each topic.

-This is the first milestone that you have to success.
+The things you have to do are the following:

+1. Your AI solution must be a docker image.
+It may be a RESTful web application or any other app that runs indefinitely.
+2. Initially you will integrate it with the stripped down version of the KITT4SME platform (docker compose code below).
+3. Your AI solution must be able to interact with the Orion Context Broker and/or the data sources.
+4. Create a subscription to the Orion Context Broker, in order to push the data to the QuantumLeap.
+5. Run and end to end scenario, and make sure that everything works as expected.
+6. The solution will be a member of a Kubernetes cluster, as part of the full KITT4SME solution (on how to do it, it is part of this page).

+### Docker compose based KITT4SME platform

 Initially you will work the stripped down docker based version of the KITT4SME platform.
 You can use the provided docker compose code below that includes the FIWARE stack (Orion Context Broker, QuantumLeap, CrateDb and CrateDb initiation script), and the only thing you have to do is to include your AI dockerized service in the file.

 If you want to deploy you application in a different way, it is fine.